straw-hat-team/adr/src/adrs/4761776210/README.md

 - Every resource carries a single `container` reference (one canonical node id, its placement) plus a separate `owner` principal (its accountability).
 Neither is derivable from the other.
-- Depth is capped at single digits, matching industry practice, enforced as a tree invariant at the point of change.
+- Depth is capped at a fixed limit of 10 levels, enforced as a tree invariant at the point of change.
+The number is deliberately deeper than any observed tenant need while keeping walk-up bounded; changing it later only relaxes or tightens a validation, never the model.

 The platform interprets the tree through exactly two operations: